Total Knee Replacement in Kirkland, WA

 Knee replacement involves replacing damaged cartilage and bone in the knee joint with metal and plastic components.
 The amount of bone removed in a knee replacement procedure is typically only about 9-10mm.

-Dr. Fuchs is a board-certified orthopedic surgeon that specializes in diagnosing and treating the source of knee pain.
-Call (425) 823-4000 to schedule an appointment at our office in Kirkland, WA today!
+If you have been diagnosed with knee osteoarthritis and are seeking surgery, contact board-certified orthopedic surgeon Dr. Robin Fuschs for the diagnosis and treatment of your source of knee pain.
+Please call (425) 823-4000 to schedule an appointment at our orthopedic clinic in Kirkland, WA today!

 What are the Symptoms of Knee Osteoarthritis?